H2CO3/sdl2-sparkling/doc/Audio.md

 The function will be called with `data` passed into the `udata` parameter when `callback()` is called.
+You *must* return it at the end of the function, even it remains unchanged.

 The `stream` parameter is an empty array of the audio stream buffer to be filled with `len` bytes of music.
 The music player will then be called automatically when the mixer needs it.
+*Be wary*: `stream` will be synthesized as an array of `unsigned char` (or `Uint8`).
+Damage imminent in case you ignore this.

-Music playing will start as soon as this is called.
+Music will start playing as soon as this is called.

-All the music playing and stopping functions have no effect on music after this.
+All playing and stopping functions have no effect on music after this.
 Pause and resume will work.
-Using a custom music player and the internal music player is not possible as the custom one takes priority.
+Using both custom music player and the internal one isn't possible as the custom one takes priority.

 To stop the custom music player, simply call `unhook()`.